Ravleen-Singh-Virdi/Movie-Recommendation-System/README.md

 2. Ravleen Singh Virdi
 3. Sanchya Sahay
 4. Shauryasinh Jadeja
-All are Columbia University graduates with a master's degree in Business Analytics.
+<br>All are Columbia University graduates with a master's degree in Business Analytics.